mariosotil/river-framework/README.md

 In both cases, you have to add to your classpath the `Notes.jar` library.
 For the last one, you will need to add the `org.openntf.domino.jar` library too.

 ## How to build

-This guide will be written along September, 2015.
+This guide will be written along October, 2015.

+## How to create a wrapper for a NoSQL database

+This guide will be written along January, 2016.

 ## Issues

 If you need to report an issue, please use the GitHub [issues](https://github.com/mariosotil/river-framework/issues) page.

+## Working on version 0.3

+- Support Couchbase Lite
+- Update the Getting Started demo to Couchbase Lite
+- Use the term "Binder" for a set of documents (it would be a "Collection" in MongoDB or a set of documents with the same "Form" value in IBM Notes)
+- Redesign how the queries are made.
+Eliminate unnecesaries "search" methods.

 ## Next features

-Version 0.2.12
+Version 0.3.1
 - Make easier to define the index, ID generation, etc. for entity classes like Person, Book, etc. (probably with annotations)
 - Support basic queries using the SQL++ syntax
 - Fixes and improvements

-Version 0.3
+Version 0.4
 - Support MongoDB

-Version 0.4
+Version 0.5
 - Support Neo4J without graphs

-Version 0.5
+Version 0.6
 - Support graphs for relations between documents (1..\*, \*..\*)
 - Support Neo4J, IBM Notes and MongoDB with graphs

-Version 0.6
+Version 0.7
 - Support a query language (SQL++)
 - Support Couchbase

-Version 0.7
+Version 0.8
 - Support transactions
 - Support CouchDB